JKoblitz/bacdive-api/README.md

 client = bacdive.BacdiveClient('name@mail.example', 'password')

+# [optional] You may define the search type as one of the following:
+# 'exact' (default), 'contains', 'startswith', 'endswith'
+client.setSearchType('exact')

-# the search method fetches all BacDive-IDs matching your query
+# The search method fetches all BacDive-IDs matching your query
 # and returns the number of IDs found
 count = client.search(taxonomy='Bacillus subtilis subtilis')
 print(count, 'strains found.')